ManjushaDevops/ManjushaDevops/README.md

 ✍🏽 I regularly write articles on https://medium.com/@TheDevopsExplorer , https://dev.to/@TheDevopsExplorer

-🫱🏻‍🫲🏼 You can reach me on manjusha.devops98@gmail.com
+🫱🏻‍🫲🏼 You can reach to me on manjusha.devops98@gmail.com

 -🙌🏽 Let's learn toghether!